the-coder-man/emulation-boy/README.md

 step 4: click the button in the new window and then upload any GB, GBC, or GBA ROMs from your computer files.

 step 5: enjoy a chunk of your childhood.

+credit goes to the MGBA team for the MGBA libary and Mads Ynddal for the pyboy libary.